 (c).
-Environmental or social characteristics of the financial product fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds within the strategy.
+Environmental or social characteristics of the financial product minimum sustainable investment commitments made by the managers of the underlying funds within the Strategy.

-SES invests primarily in funds that promote environmental and/or social characteristics (have an Article 8 designation under SFDR) or have a sustainable investment objective (have an Article 9 designation under SFDR).
+The Strategy invests primarily in funds that promote environmental and/or social characteristics (have an Article 8 designation under SFDR) or have a sustainable investment objective (have an Article 9 designation under SFDR).
 These underlying funds may promote a variety of environmental and social characteristics that they disclose in line with the requirements under SFDR, as applicable.

-The strategy seeks to maintain a minimum proportion of at least 80% of its portfolio weight in funds with an Article 8 or 9 designation.
-Within that, the strategy also seeks to maintain a minimum proportion of at least 20% of its portfolio weight in sustainable investments, which is measured by the
+The Strategy seeks to maintain a minimum proportion of at least 80% of its investments in funds with an SFDR Article 8 or 9 designation.
+The Strategy also seeks to maintain a minimum proportion of at least 20% of its investments in sustainable investments, which is measured by the fund-weighted average of the